Nuts in May (Play for Today)

-"Nuts in May" is the 12th episode of sixth season of the British BBC anthology TV series Play for Today.
+"Nuts in May" is the 12th episode of the sixth season of the British BBC anthology TV series Play for Today.
 The episode was a television play that was originally broadcast on 13 January 1976.
-"Nuts in May" was written and directed by Mike Leigh, produced by David Rose, and starred Roger Sloman.
+"Nuts in May" was written and directed by Mike Leigh, produced by David Rose, and starred Roger Sloman and Alison Steadman.

-"Nuts in May" is the comical story of a nature-loving and rather self-righteous couple's exhausting battle to enjoy what they perceive to be the idyllic camping holiday.
-Misunderstandings, awkward clashes of values and explosive conflicts occur when less high-minded guests pitch their tents nearby.
+"Nuts in May" is the comical story of a nature-loving and rather self-righteous couple's exhausting battle to enjoy what they perceive to be an idyllic camping holiday.
+Misunderstandings and awkward clashes of values occur, and an explosive conflict when a less high-minded guest pitches his tent nearby.

 Plot

 Childlike Candice-Marie Pratt (Alison Steadman) and eccentric-obsessive Keith Pratt (Roger Sloman) arrive at a campsite in Dorset and pitch their tent in a quiet spot suitable for appreciating nature's wonders while keeping other human beings safely at arm's length.
-The couple take day trips to Corfe Castle, a quarry, and a local farm to purchase some untreated milk.
+The couple take day trips to Corfe Castle, a quarry, and a local farm to purchase some unpasteurized milk.
 Their usual routine (which includes performing their own guitar-banjo compositions, preparing healthy vegetarian dinners and following the Country Code) is rudely interrupted by Ray (Anthony O'Donnell), a lone student and trainee PE teacher who camps nearby and switches on his radio: this is treated by the couple as an unforgivable crime, and they try to force Ray to turn it off.
 Later, on the way home after a trip to Stair Hole, it begins to rain and the couple notice a figure (which turns out to be Ray) walking along the road and give him a lift home.